awsdocs/elb-application-load-balancers-user-guide/doc_source/lambda-functions.md

 ### Requests with Multi\-Value Headers<a name="multi-value-headers-request"></a>

+The names of the fields used for headers and query string parameters differ depending on whether you enable multi\-value headers for the target group\.

 The following example request has two query parameters with the same key:

 ```
 http://www.example.com?&myKey=val1&myKey=val2
 ```

-With the default format, the load balancer uses the last value sent by the client and sends you an event that includes the following:
+With the default format, the load balancer uses the last value sent by the client and sends you an event that includes query string parameters using `queryStringParameters`\.
+For example:

 ```
 "queryStringParameters": { "myKey": "val2"},
 ```

-With multi\-value headers, the load balancer uses both key values sent by the client and sends you an event that includes the following:
+If you enable multi\-value headers, the load balancer uses both key values sent by the client and sends you an event that includes query string parameters using `multiValueQueryStringParameters`\.
+For example:

 ```
 "multiValueQueryStringParameters": { "myKey": ["val1", "val2"] },